LIGHT EXISTENCE SHADOW

 Park's research aims to record the order of the world in her works, paying particular attention to the theme of time that has an invisible character but that at the same time is perceived by humanity.
 Impressionism Object is the name given to the entire series in which she uses candles as a material to record time – the title refers to the Impressionist approach with particular attention paid to the passage of time.
 Nature of Time is part of this vast series, composed of drawings, sculptures and design objects: "This painting is a trace drawn by drops of a candle.
 The shape varies and never repeats itself because of many natural phenomena such as the time it takes the wax to flow and solidify or the direction in which the wind blows, the position, the temperature and the humidity".
 This work is the visual documentation of the natural order of nine loose candles deeply influenced by external conditions and time.

-Text by Laura Pieri
+Text by curator Laura Pieri

 Nature of time 01